-{\it Relation to entanglement and quantum information theory:\/} The emergence of modern quantum information theory is being built around exotic and counterintuitive theoretical concepts, such as entanglement \cite{aspe04,woot98} and quantumness \cite{pian14,modi12}, which reflect the complexity of the structure of the quantum wave functions (e.g., non-factorizability in the case of two or more particles), or of quantum measurement.
-The symmetry-breaking mean-field solutions are at a disadvantage in this area; in passing, one can point out that they do not conserve the symmetries of the many-body Hamiltonian.
-In this context, it has been shown \cite{zeng14} that the broken-symmetry BCS wave function represents a class of wave functions where the required quantumness has been lost.
-It is noticeable that the lost quantumness [in the form of proper description for the concurrence \cite{woot98} and quantum discord \cite{zure01}] is restored simultaneously with the restoration of the particle number conservation in the projected BCS wave function.
+The emergence of modern quantum information theory is being built around exotic and counterintuitive theoretical concepts, such as entanglement \cite{aspe04,woot98} and quantumness \cite{pian14,modi12}, which reflect the complexity of the structure of the quantum wave functions (e.g., non-factorizability in the case of two or more particles), or of quantum measurement.
+The symmetry-breaking mean-field solutions are at a disadvantage in this area because they do not conserve symmetries of the many-body Hamiltonian.
+In this context, it was shown \cite{zeng14} that the broken-symmetry BCS wave function represents a class of wave functions where the required quantumness was lost.
+It is noticeable that the lost quantumness [in the form of proper description for the concurrence \cite{woot98} and quantum discord \cite{zure01}] is restored simultaneously with the restoration of the particle number symmetry in the projected BCS wave function.

 Earlier, the ability of the total-spin, symmetry-restored wave function to describe properly the entanglement [in the form of concurrence and von Neumann entropy \cite{woot98}] for two electrons in a double quantum dot under the influence of an increasing magnetic field was also investigated in detail \cite{yann06.1,yann06.4,yann07}.